-kurimanzutto is proud to announce its first exhibition of Damián Ortega’s work, opening on Saturday, April 9, and remaining on view until Saturday, May 14, 2011.
+kurimanzutto inaugurated the first exhibition of Damian Ortega on April 9, 2011 and concluded on May 14, 2011.

-For the past six years, Damián Ortega has divided his time, work and perceptions between Mexico City and Berlin (where he currently lives).
+For more than 5 years, Damián Ortega has divided his time, work and perceptions between Mexico City (where he currently lives) and Berlin.
 His regular travels back and forth have been a determining factor in a permanent state of disconcertion—in other words, a continual mode of discovery for the artist.

 The Stranger, a film made expressly for this show, presents the allegorical tale of an alien being who happens to land in a small town in the state of Morelos, south of Mexico City.
 Prepared for all eventualities in his adventure, the character travels equipped with all sorts of tools and measuring instruments, certain that he will amass calculations and quantitative data over the course of his mission and thus be able to transpose his experience to his place of origin.
 Carnivalesque, erratic circumstances immerse and integrate this main character in a unique atmosphere, while he shares the screen with two musicians from the renowned Banda de Tlayacapan.